AlexandreLourencinho/capacitor-test/README.md

 ## Development server

-install Android studio and download a virtual device, or use an android phone. performs a npm run build, the application will use the dist dir (dist/appName/browser) to build the android application.
+install Android studio and download a virtual device, or use an android phone. performs a npm run build, the application will use the dist dir (dist/appName/) to build the android application.
+Then run npx cap sync android to provide to the android project the needed assets

 ## Code scaffolding